 John Frain and Andy Wearn

 Alison Cracknell and Nicola Cooper

 6 Communication in Medical Records, 35

 Nivedita Aswani, Vanessa Cox and Julia Surridge

 8 Communication and Mental Health, 49

 9 Communication at the End of Life, 55

 Recommended Books, Articles and Websites, 69

-Nicola Cooper, Consultant Physician and Honorary Clinical Associate Professor, Derby Teaching Hospitals NHS Foundation Trust, Derby, UK.
+Nicola Cooper, MBChB, FAcadMEd, FRCPE, FRACP is a Consultant Physician and Honorary Clinical Associate Professor at Derby Teaching Hospitals NHS Foundation Trust in Derby, UK.

-John Frain, Director of Clinical Skills, Division of Medical Sciences and Graduate Entry Medicine, University of Nottingham, Nottingham, UK.
+John Frain, MBChB, MSc, FRCGP, DGM, DCH, DRCOG, PGDipCard is a Director of Clinical Skills at Division of Medical Sciences and Graduate Entry Medicine at the University of Nottingham in Nottingham, UK.